bhstark2/babel-information-model/draft-ietf-babel-information-model-09.md

   (true) or disabled (false) on all interfaces.

 babel-stats-reset:
-: An operation that resets all babel-if-stats and babel-nbr-stats parameters to zero.
+: An operation that resets all babel-if-stats parameters to zero.
 This operation has no input or output parameters.